zaknesler/forum/readme.md

 There is also a configuration file that is located in `config/forum.php`.
 Feel free to change anything in that file to suit your needs.

-Next, run the migrations (Make sure you pass the seed option into this command; it adds the default roles into your database.
+Next, run the migrations (Make sure you pass the seed option into this command, as it adds the default roles into your database.
 ```
 php artisan migrate --seed
 ```